bgraymusic/bgraymusic.github.io/docs/_posts/2015-01-26-follow-the-bouncing-ball.md

 ---
-title:  "Follow the bouncing ball"
+title:  Follow the bouncing ball
+tagline: A new feature… lyrics that change color as the song plays
 permalink: /2015-01-26-follow-the-bouncing-ball/
 date:   2015-01-26 18:59:00 -0500
 categories: software
-img_path: /assets/posts/2015-01-26-follow-the-bouncing-ball/img
 ---

 Or more like “follow the slightly lighter blue words”.
 I’m playing around with making my lyrics follow along with the song as it plays.
 At first I thought it would just be a cool novelty, but now the most useful part to me is the ability to scrub through the song with the slider and find the part I want to play.
 Now you don’t have to guess that the second verse is at about 1:30, you can instead visually drag over until the words reach the end of the first chorus and hit “play”.
 Check them out: